tekdragon0101-kiruba/tekdragon0101-kiruba/README.md

 - 👋 Hi, I’m Kirubakaran K
-- 👀 I’m interested in computer Networking, cyber security, programming languages and bug bounty hunting.
+- 👀 I’m currently working as SAP BTP Developer in SAP Business Technology Platform - Application Developement
-- 🌱 I’m currently learning "Solving Problems in Hackerrank".
+- 🌱 I’m interesting Solving Real World Business Problems using Tech.
 - 💞️ I’m looking to collaborate on ...
 "How to improve my skills to advance level".
 - 📫 How to reach me ... kirubakarankalidass@gmail.com